unparalleled-js/docs-1/connectors/zendesk/search-organization-member-action.md

 #### Output fields

-The output of this trigger contains the full set of columns from the list of members.
+The output of this action contains the full set of columns from the list of members.
 All default and custom columns are supported.
 Here are some of the commonly used outputs.

 <table class="unchanged rich-diff-level-one">
   <thead>